EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Visit the secondary web page on port `8080` using a browser to get the server details by clicking the link under the `server information` area to the left, the exploit for which can be found on [Exploit Database](https://www.exploit-db.com/).
+Visit the secondary web page on port `8080` on a browser to get the server details by clicking the link under the `server information` area to the left, the exploit for which can be found on [Exploit Database](https://www.exploit-db.com/).

-Since we will be using Metasploit for this step, the initial access should be pretty easy to get once we update the relevant `RHOSTS`, `RPORT` and `LHOST` options for this module in the `msfconsole` and run the exploit - Please note that this might take a couple of minutes to complete.
+Since we will be using Metasploit for this step, the initial access should be pretty straightforward once we update the relevant `RHOSTS`, `RPORT` and `LHOST` options for this module in the `msfconsole` and run the exploit - Please note that this might take a couple of minutes to complete.

-Once in, the flag for this step can be found on the user's desktop folder.
+Once complete, the flag for this step can be found on the user's desktop folder.

 ```
 meterpreter > pwd